aston89/DeFatiguer-Adaptive-Audio-Processor/README.md

 A lightweight cli dsp tool designed to reduce listening fatigue in problematic audio material without altering its overall aesthetic identity.
 The idea is simple, instead of “improving the sound”, DeFatiguer reduces the perceptual effort required to follow it.
 It operates as a non-destructive analysis-and-attenuation system, targeting micro-instabilities in spectral, temporal and stereo domains rather than applying global mastering-style transformations.
+The system is built around a single assumption: **Listening fatigue is not caused by global defects but by local instability in perceptual attention**.
+Instead of correcting frequency balance or dynamics directly, DeFatiguer models how attention shifts over time and frequency, then reduces unnecessary volatility in that structure.

 Defatiguer presents a particularly interesting utility in **broadcast scenarios**, especially in traditional radio environments where prolonged listening is common.
 It allows for more comfortable extended listening sessions by addressing spectral instabilities and phase incoherency, reducing auditory fatigue that can arise from continuous exposure to potentially problematic material.